Want help finding cheap grocery stores? We can do one better, as this report has found the single cheapest grocery store for you to shop at.

 “Estate sales are generally everything-must-go sales that take place soon after someone dies and the house needs to be cleaned out.
 Since ‘everything’ means everything, you may find some swell deals on items from the cupboard and pantry.”

 For more out-of-the-box ways to save on groceries, check out “13 Unusual but Effective Ways to Lower Your Grocery Bill.”
+Make where you currently shop the cheapest place to buy groceries!

 Which grocery store do you consider best or cheapest?
 Share your tips in comments below or on our Facebook page.